oddbear/power-connect-tester/README.md

 ### Instructions

+1. Install this app from source or from binary here: https://github.com/davidgyoung/power-connect-tester/releases/tag/untagged-33920cb724d01cdb7115
-1. Run this app on your phone.
+2. Run this app on your phone.
-2. Connect the power, and disconnect the power.
+3. Connect the power, and disconnect the power.
-3. Verify you see the events logged.
+4. Verify you see the events logged.
-4. Force kill the app from the task switcher
+5. Force kill the app from the task switcher
-5. Connect the power
+6. Connect the power
-6. Verify the app auto-launches and you see a power connection event
+7. Verify the app auto-launches and you see a power connection event

 If you do not see any of the above, please open an issue